Fine-Grained Reward Optimization for Machine Translation using Error Severity Mappings: Approach

 \section{Approach}

 In this section, we present our method for incorporating token-level rewards into RL training for machine translation (MT).
-We first detail how error assessments are mapped to token-level reward scores and then describe our adaptation of the REINFORCE and PPO learning objectives at the token level to enable learning from this fine-grained feedback.
+To address the limitations of prior approaches, such as binary feedback or coarse sentence-level scores, we use token-level rewards derived from state-of-the-art evaluation metrics that predict error spans and severity levels.
+These fine-grained signals are then used to guide learning through adaptations of REINFORCE and PPO objectives at the token level, enabling more effective and stable training of MT systems.

 \paragraph{Token-level Reward Modeling.} Building on the MDP formulation for MT, we focus on token-level reward modeling \---\ feedback is provided for individual tokens rather than entire sequences \---\, allowing the model to refine its policy by identifying and addressing specific translation errors.
 Given an evaluation metric, $\mathcal{M}$ that predicts error spans along with their severity levels (e.g. minor, major, critical) for a hypothesis given source and optionally a gold reference, we assign numerical weights to each token within an error span according to a severity mapping as defined below: